Service Alert

 During Heckman's tenure as president, the Foundation Conference Center was completed and the JB Davis Bell & Clock Tower was installed in 2003.
 An addition to the Archdale Center was also completed.
 A Radiography program was established and a cooperative Funeral Services Education (Fayetteville Technical Community College) program also began.
 Randolph Early College High School also became part of the Randolph Community College campus in 2006 during Heckman's presidency.

-Dr. Robert Smith Shackleford Jr.
+Dr. Robert S. Shackleford Jr.

 Education